 This project has included an extensive public input component.
+See Appendix 1 for a list of representative comments from the public regarding the issues addressed by this report.

 Also, a Phase 2 of this project will tentatively occur if deemed necessary by the end of this Phase 1 portion.
 If conducted, the specific scope would be determined at that time.
 It would likely provide more specificity and perhaps even feature implementation of certain components of the Phase 1 deliverables.
 One example might be the drafting of language to amend relevant public policies.